IZlatoustov/mariadb-columnstore-docker/tx_sandbox/labs.md

 ```
 The most orders we have from the group of 49-58 years old.

-Now lets focus on our top customers and try to profile them in order to answer the following question:
+Now lets focus on our top Customers and try to profile them in order to answer the following question:

 #### **Q:** What are the reading preferencess of our top customer?
 ```sql